What Is DevOps?

 But now, let's continue and take a look at an even bigger problem.
 The code for an application changes very often.
 Developers constantly add, remove, and modify code.
 This way, they can add new features, fix stuff, improve performance, and so on.

 Now imagine we have 30 developers working in our company.
 Every 10 minutes, we get some updated code.
 Every 10 minutes, we need to review the code, build the app, do some basic tests on our servers, and so on.
 Imagine having to write some 20 commands to go through these steps every 10 minutes, again and again and again.
 It would become frustrating pretty fast.
-And developers would have to wait until we can confirm their code is working well to continue which would add up to a lot of wasted time for everyone.
+Developers would have to wait until we can confirm their code is working well to continue, which would add up to a lot of wasted time for everyone.

-Now we can finally jump to what DevOps is, at its core.
+Now, we can finally jump to what DevOps is at its core.

 Think of the situations we just discussed.
 Do we really need a person to step in every time the code of our application changes?
 Can't computers do this?
 Can't a computer look at that code and do general tests to ensure it's valid?
 Can't a computer take that code and compile it, transform it into an app that can run on a phone?
 Can't it also test that this app works well with our servers?
 Of course, it can!